api-platform/docs/core/extensions.md

 ```

+Note that the default `rootAlias` is "o" in the bundled `ItemProvider` and `CollectionProvider`, so you should use different aliases for your custom joins in your extension.

 Finally, if you're not using the autoconfiguration, you have to register the custom extension with either of those tags:

 ```yaml